 Master of Applied Linguistics

-This course will give you an increased focus on research across a range of topics related to language in applied contexts.
-The program is available by coursework only, a combination of coursework and a minor thesis, or by research only.
-Majors offered include: Teaching English to Speakers of Other Languages (TESOL), LOTE teaching, Intercultural Communication, Literacy Education and Second Language Acquisition.
-You can undertake applied
+in applied contexts.
+It is available by coursework, a combination of coursework and a minor thesis, or by research.
+Majors include Teaching English to Speakers of Other Languages (TESOL), Languages Other than English (LOTE) teaching, and intercultural communication.

 Do you have an excellent academic record?
 If you're a full-fee paying student, you may be eligible for a La Trobe College Excellence Scholarship and receive up to a 25% reduction on your course fees.